YoussefAtef15/Smart-Energy-Consumption-Prediction/README.md

 ## API Overview

-The FastAPI backend provides the application's prediction and analytics functionality.
+The Flask backend provides the application's prediction and analytics functionality.

 The current application includes functionality for: